RaspAP/raspap-docs/docs/network-devices.md

 Be aware, that the name of modems can not be changed.
 The reason is, that the device name `ppp0` is directly coupled with the required system services.

-Your modem device does not show up?
+### Your modem device does not show up?
 In this case its not recognized by Raspian, or it has not been switched into modem mode by [usb_modeswitch](https://wiki.ubuntuusers.de/USB_ModeSwitch/).

 ## Mobile Data Adapter with build in Router
 Mobile data USB devices, which provide router functionality will usually show up as a ethernet device (e.g. `eth1`).
 This implies, that the device has to be pre-configured to work without a PIN for the SIM card and without login data, This usually can be done via the browser based administration interface on any computer.

+### Huawei Hilink Device
 A special case are Huawei Hilink devices (e.g. Huawei E3372h-320).
 RaspAP can communicate directly with these devices.
 Only the administration interface should not be locked with a user/password.
 The PIN number entered under Networking &rarr; Mobile Data Settings will be used to unlock the SIM card.
 In addition connection information (mode, signal quality and network provider) are extracted from the device and displayed on the dashboard.
+The dashboard button to stop/start the device is active and will disconnect/connect with the mobile network.

 ![image](https://user-images.githubusercontent.com/33725910/115952612-3a73cb80-a4e7-11eb-8998-cbb66fb108c4.png)